Social distancing, an influx of unfortunate news, and the abrupt change to remote work have severely impacted their

 Frankly, every single aspect of your life is dependent on motivation to a certain degree.
 From staying in touch with your friends and family to getting out of a rut or improving our personal brand’s reputation.

 The #1 reason you might want to gain back your motivation to work is that it just makes life easier.
-It gets your energy levels higher, keeps you away from procrastinating, and pushes you to do your best.
-All in much less time then you would if you were delaying everything.
+It is good for your energy levels, it’s one of the best solutions to procrastination, and pushes you to do your best.
+All in much less time than you would if you were delaying everything.
 No more postponing work or snoozing in because you just can’t be bothered to do something.
 It’s what always worked for personal productivity.

 How to increase your work motivation

 Not all tips on work motivation are effective though.
 With lots of aspects influencing our day-to-day lives, how can you know what method to use first?

 Every individual has one or two key things they care about.
 For instance, if you’re a career-driven person, your top motivation might be keeping your goal in mind at all times.

 But as usual, no matter how different we are, there will always be a set of feelings and concepts that will build up to demotivate us.

 Here’s how to fight back the lack of motivation: